co2-git/express-emitter/README.md

   .on('listening', () => console.log('listening'));
 ```

-# Routes
+# Customize app

-Pass a function as a first argument and it will be feed with the express app:
+You can customize the express app:

 ```js
 new Server(app => {